 While visiting teaching today,

-about how many women
+we started talking about how many women

 in our mother's generation would go